proddata/crate/docs/admin/system-information.rst

 ===========

-The ``sys.allocations`` table contains information about shards and their :ref:`allocation <glossary-shard-allocation>` state.
+The ``sys.allocations`` table contains information about shards and their :ref:`allocation <gloss-shard-allocation>` state.
 The table contains:

 * shards that are unassigned and why they are unassigned
 * shards that are assigned but cannot be moved or rebalanced and why they